tuchandra/scheduling/README.md

 Tools to help build a schedule for student employees at Northwestern IT.

 ## Introduction
+This project was made to help myself and future schedulers at Northwestern IT build a schedule for all of the student employees there.
+Doing so requires considering the classes and preferences of over 50 students, the needs of the workplace, and the dynamics of different staff combinations.
+Looking at a blank schedule can be extremely overwhelming, and it can be difficult to know where to start.
+This project aims to help with that.

 ## Getting Started (for future schedulers)
 ### Pulling data from WhenToWork